OpenNebula/docs/source/installation_and_configuration/configuration_management/diff_formats.rst

 | ``yaml``  | Complete change structure   | YES             | YES              |
 +-----------+-----------------------------+-----------------+------------------+

-Only ``line`` format will be described in a detail, as it's powerful to achieve even complex changes and easy enough to read or write manually.
+Only ``line`` format will be described in a detail, as it's powerful in achieving even complex changes and easy enough to read or write manually.

 Line Format
 ===========

-Each line of change consists of following space separated parts:
+Each line of change consists of the following space separated parts:

 ``<FILENAME> <COMMAND> <PATH> [<JSON VALUE>]``

-with following meanings:
+with the following meanings:

 ``FILENAME``
 ------------

-Filename is an **absolute path** to the well-known configuration file of OpenNebula, which is going to be changed.
+Filename is an **absolute path** to the well-known configuration file of OpenNebula that is going to be changed.

 ``COMMAND``
 -----------

-Command is a type of operation to be executed on configuration file.
+Command is a type of operation to be executed on the configuration file.
 Only the following commands are available:

   - ``ins`` - insert new configuration parameter
   - ``set`` - change existing parameter